We open up the second half of the NFL season with an AFC matchup between the Baltimore Ravens and Miami Dolphins

 Jackson has notched at least 235 passing yards in eight of nine games this season, the only exception coming in their 34-6 throttling of the Los Angeles Chargers.

 With Miami being so concerned about Jackson’s running ability, expect plenty to open up for him in the passing game.
 Take him to go over on his passing yards total in Thursday night’s matchup.

-The Ravens rank last in the NFL in yards per game allowed to tight ends at 74.4 and with someone as talented as Gesicki, he will be looking to take advantage of this spot.
-Heading into Week 10, Gesicki ranks as TE3 in PPR fantasy football and it feels like a perfect time to get in on the fourth-year pass-catcher against a defense that may not be ready to handle him.
+The Baltimore Ravens rank last in the NFL in yards per game allowed to tight ends at 74.4 and with someone as talented as Gesicki, he will be looking to take advantage of this spot.
+Heading into Week 10, Gesicki ranks as TE3 in PPR fantasy football and it feels like a perfect time to get in on the fourth-year pass-catcher against a defense who may not be ready to handle him.
 Take him to go over his receiving yards in the outing.